ltegman/alpha-inc/README.md

 # Alphanumeric Increment (alpha-inc)

-This is a simple node module for incrementing alphanumeric strings (ie. `'a0B' => 'a0C'`).
+Alphanumeric Increment is a simple node module for incrementing alphanumeric strings (ie. `'a0B' => 'a0C'`).
 Useful for things like URL shorteners or anything else that could make use of incrementing strings.
-This modules incrementation order is 0-9 then a-z then A-Z. It will automatically add a new character if required.
+The incrementation order is 0-9 then a-z then A-Z. It will automatically add a new character if required.

 ## Usage